 This book examines a wide range of issues that are expected to play a dominant role in shaping the 21st century.
-Delineating key concerns in geopolitics, democracy and peace, it studies the functions and influences of educational institutions, progressive religious and social groups, communities, international institutions such as the United Nations, and forums promoting inter-faith dialogue.
+Delineating key concerns in geopolitics, democracy and peace, it studies the functions and influences of educational institutions, progressive religious and social groups, communities, international institutions such as the United Nations (UN); and forums promoting inter-faith dialogue.
 The author underscores how the century may be forged by a pluralist ethos: multiple and diverse nation states, centres of power, faiths, cultures, economies, and languages.
 He stresses the need to nurture moral strength and enlightened leadership for a life of compassion, peace and holistic development.

 In his second edition, the author further examines what the future holds for democracy.
 The volume takes stock of the recent developments in world politics, and highlights the urgent need for the Bahudha approach — inculcating a culture of dialogue and debate for peaceful resolution of conflicts.
 Lucid and engaging, this book will interest scholars and researchers of political studies, international relations, public policy, governance and development studies.